taiki-furu/Blockchain.-1.0/README.md

-This crptocurrency consists of blockchain and flask server.
+This repo consists of backend which make simple blockchain and frontend with flask server.

 Blockchain is the kinda DB which has a few remarkable benefits.